 Areas containing Holocene-aged valley floor and stream channel alluvium (which are largely confined to the vicinity of Huer Huero Creek and Salinas River in the Proposed Project area) have moderate sensitivity for buried archaeological resources.
 This is due to the fact that these landforms date to, or post-date, the period of human occupation in the region, and due to the active nature of sedimentary deposition in these settings.
-There is potential for preservation of buried cultural deposits within the channel banks and adjacent floodplains of these water courses (NEET West and PG&E 2017a).
+As these Holocene soils are up to 5 feet deep (NRCS 2020), Fthere is potential for preservation of buried cultural deposits within the channel banks and adjacent floodplains of these water courses (NEET West and PG&E 2017a).